THE SHOW = WORKMANSHIP AND COLLECTIBILITY CLASSES ONLY!

 2) condition (absence of rubs, scratches, flaws and discoloration)

-3) molding quality - crispness of detail, no excess plastic blobs, are "all feet on floor?" - in other words was this an early model taken when the mold was better as compared to another look-alike with sloppier surface on the hooves or obvious hot-knife work
+3) molding quality - crispness of detail, no excess plastic blobs, are "all feet on floor" - in other words was this an early model taken when the mold was better as compared to a later look-alike with sloppier surface on the hooves or obvious hot-knife work.

 Documentation about dates issued and limited run sizes will be an strong asset.